kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 *Output:*
 ```
 I apologize that you are having difficulty accessing your account.
-Please click on the "Forgot Password?" link on the sign-on page and follow the on-screen instructions to reset your password and access your account.
+Please click on the "Forgot Password?" link on the sign-in page and follow the on-screen instructions to reset your password and access your account.
 ```

 Some of the examples above were adopted from the ["Best practices for prompt engineering with OpenAI API" article](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api) and the